Pumpapa/minimalmagic/content/TRS/ConvertingTramToC.md

 ```

-Function `toprewr` sets up for `toprewrRule` to attempteach rule in the program/TRS in function `match` .
+Function `toprewr` sets up for `toprewrRule` to attempt each rule in the program/TRS in function `match` .
 If this succeeds, the right-hand side is instantiated (Rule 10); if it fails, function `match` should attempt the next alternative (Rule 13).

 Five states can be distinguished: